yulrun/yulrun.github.io/GodotGAS/3_practical_implementation.md

 5. Set the **Operation** to `Add`.
 6. Set the **Magnitude** to `-50.0` (Negative numbers subtract!).

+*Note: For complex, scaling damage (e.g., `Damage = Attacker.Magic - Target.FireResist`), you would leave Modifiers empty and instead assign a custom `GameplayExecutionCalculation` script.*

 ---

 ## 5. The Projectile Payload (TargetData)